bugraoz93/airflow/dev/README_RELEASE_HELM_CHART.md

 svn update .
 ```

-Set an environment variable: PATH_TO_AIRFLOW_SVN to the root of folder where you have airflow-ctl
+Set an environment variable: SVN_REPO_ROOT to the root of folder where you have helm-chart

 ```shell script
 cd asf-dist/dev/airflow